darklang/docs/docs/first-function.md

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/blockend.png)

-6. To be re-use our formatted report, we can move it to a function.
+6. We now have the code to generate our formatted report.

+   Let's extract that code into a function.
 Select all the code within the REPL.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/selectall.png)

-7. Type `opt-X` to open the command palette, then select `extract-function`.
+7. Type `alt-X` (`Option-x` on Mac) to open the command palette, then select `extract-function`.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/extractfunction.png)